tuantle/regression-losses-pytorch/README.md

 ## Setup

 For our experiment, we will be using pytorch framework and MNIST dataset.
 Pytorch is great for experimentation and super easy to setup.
 MNIST is a basic starting dataset that we can use for now.
-And the type of experiment is to recontruct MNIST ditgits using a simple autoencoder network model with a regression loss objective.
+And the type of experiment is to recontruct MNIST ditgits using a simple autoencoder network model with regression loss functions listed above as reconstruction loss objective.
+Since we are using symetric loss functions, prediction penalties for low and high intensity MNIST pixel values will be treated equaly, which is what we wanted for this experiement.

 ```python
 import os